 Zimmer has contributed reporting to the New York Times since 2004, and has been a columnist since 2013.
 In his “Origins” column, he explores how life’s diversity came to be.
 His journalism has won many awards, including the Stephen Jay Gould Prize, awarded by the Society for the Study of Evolution to recognize individuals whose sustained efforts have advanced public understanding of evolutionary science.

-In addition to his reporting, Zimmer is the author of fourteen books about science.
-His latest book is Life’s Edge: The Search for What It Means to Be Alive.
-The New York Times named it a Notable Book of 2021, and it was a finalist for the 2021 PEN/E.O.
+In addition to his reporting, Zimmer is the author of fifteen books about science.
+His latest book is Air- Borne: The Hidden History of the Life We Breathe.
+HIs previous book, Life’s Edge, was named by the New York Times Book Review as a Notable Book of 2021 and was a finalist for the 2021 PEN/E.O.
 Wilson Literary Science Writing Award.
 Nobel Laureate Jennifer Doudna praised the book, saying, “Carl Zimmer shows what a great suspense novel science can be.
 Life’s Edge is a timely exploration in an age when modern Dr. Frankensteins are hard at work, but Carl’s artful, vivid, irresistible writing transcends the moment in these twisting chapters of intellectual revelation.
 Prepare to be enthralled.”

 Zimmer is a two-time winner of an Online Journalism Award.
 He won in 2017 for his reporting on genomes for STAT.
 In 2021, his Covid-19 vaccine coverage was part of the package that earned the New York Times an award for general excellence.
 Zimmer is a three-time winner of the American Association for the Advancement of Science’s Journalism Award, twice for his work for The New York Times and once for the Loom.
 Zimmer won the National Academies Science Communication Award in 2007 for “his diverse and consistently interesting coverage of evolution and unexpected biology.”
 In 2015, the National Association of Biology Teachers awarded Zimmer with their Distinguished Service Award.
 His work has been anthologized in both The Best American Science Writing series and The Best American Science and Nature Writing series.
 In 2023, Zimmer served as the editor of The Best of American Science and Nature Writing.
 During the Covid-19 pandemic, he contributed to the coverage that won the New York Times the public service Pulitzer Prize in 2021.